jenkins-x/jx-community/sig-docs/meetings.md

 Meeting agenda and notes are kept on [HackMD.io](https://hackmd.io/@jx-docs-sig/HJYAmMyjL) where everyone can add new topics to the agenda for upcoming meetings or take notes during the meetings.
 Please click edit button to edit the document.

+### November 9, 2020
+#### Participants
+ - Kara de la Marck
+ - Nitin
+ - Ankit
+ - James Rawlings

+#### Agenda and Notes
+ - Go over action items.
+ - Discussion of:
+     - Take down Semantic PRs requirement for docs -- Nitin may be working on template, as Semantic PRs are nice.
+But is a lot of work for changing docs.
+     - Ankit: We can try with the template for a bit to see if it works, but if new commiters still struggling then just take off that requirement.
+     - Nitin: will remove the requirement for Semantic PRs and add template info for signing.
+     - JR: I can take down the requirement for Semantic PRs.
+     - JR: Just looked at it and it is configured for the org, that's why we have it.
+Will rework that configuration to make it repo based.
+     - Add info to docs PR template on signing commits --
+     - Nitin & Kara: Yes, very important.
+     - Ankit: would love the health check for AWS.
+Can add it today. (yay!)
+     - JS: zooming on JX 3 docs
+     - Kara: would be great to have another small project for Nitin who has 4 weeks left in Google Season of Docs.
+     - JS: Would be great this week to think about and prepare for a project to decide on next week.
+     - JS: next Monday would be great to do a structural review of the JX3 docs and think of a good project
+     - Nitin: good, I'll keep reviewing the guides over the next week.
+     - Nitin: Can also help Ankit out on docs versioning.

+### Action Items
+ - Nitin: will remove the requirement for Semantic PRs (or JR) and add template info for signing.
+ - Ankit working on PR for versioning.
+Needs logs!
+ - Kara to get logs.
+ - Nitin: will run BDD tests (to test).
+After this will need to switch to AWS cluster.
+Will ping Kara on slack and Kara to communicate the switch with Mark.
+ - Nitin: kuberhealthy, will check it out.
+ - Ankit: would love the health check for AWS.
+Can add it today. (yay!)

 ### November 2, 2020
 #### Participants
  - Kara de la Marck